TanKaizokuO/Specter-Verdict/README.md

 In this AI-powered courtroom simulation, we have three GPT agents playing the roles of Prosecutor, Defense Attorney, and Judge.
 These agents are connected through a basic RAG (Retrieval-Augmented Generation) pipeline, which allows them to retrieve relevant legal principles to ground their arguments.
 The RAG pipeline works by having the agents generate a query based on the current state of the simulation, which is then used to retrieve relevant legal principles from a database.
 These principles are then used by the agents to generate more detailed and grounded arguments, which can be used to persuade the Judge in their favor.
-This simulation allows us to explore how AI agents can be used to simulate complex legal scenarios and how they can be used to generate arguments and legal principles in a more efficient and effective manner.
+This simulation allows us to explore how AI agents can be used to simulate complex legal scenarios and how they can be used to generate arguments and legal principles in a more efficient and effective manner.- **Index**: FAISS flat inner-product index (cosine similarity on L2-normalised vectors)

-The Defense GPT agent argues that the defendant is NOT GUILTY, with a confidence score of 0.75.
-The Judge GPT agent evaluates both sides and delivers a verdict with a confidence score of 0.3.
-Each agent has a distinct system prompt that defines its persona, objectives, and a strict structured output format.
-- **Corpus**: 15 hand-crafted legal principles (extensible in `rag.py`)
-- **Embeddings**: `all-MiniLM-L6-v2` via `sentence-transformers`
-- **Index**: FAISS flat inner-product index (cosine similarity on L2-normalised vectors)
 - **Retrieval**: Top-k passages (default `k=4`) injected into every agent prompt

 ---